Nutriadmin/hipaa-policies/README.md

 All policies are licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).

+### Running project in local machine

+Clone the git project and then execute `bundle exec middleman s` to run the project locally.
+You may need to install middleman first.

 ### Policy Index

 Below is an index of all the policies we have at NutriAdmin.